Treatment for Meth Addiction at Wasatch Crest

 - Psychosis (hallucinations or paranoia)

 Meth is a highly addictive drug that can be fatal in certain doses.
-If you or someone you love is using meth, it’s time to get help and change your life with help from Wasatch Crest.
+If you or someone you love is using meth, reach out to our specialists for help.

 Signs of Meth Abuse